 Consult With a Top-Rated Sinus Infection Specialist for Treatments That Work

-At South Florida Sinus and Allergy Center, we have a dedicated team led by board-certified otolaryngologist Dr. Lee Mandel.
+At Florida Sinus & Snoring Specialists, we have a dedicated team led by board-certified otolaryngologist Dr. Lee Mandel.
 The care team at South Florida Sinus & Allergy center doesn’t just treat the symptoms, they address the root cause.
 Each member of our staff will take the time to understand your unique needs and the customized treatment plan that it requires.

 Call us at 954-983-1211 to request an appointment today.